PortiESP/MarkupWidgets/README.md

 > ### **Props**
 > - `title` - Add an h2 at the beggining of the section
+> - `sticky` - Make titles stick to the top of the viewport
 > - `style` - Styles object
 > - `id` - Add an ID attribute